nexpy/nexpy/doc/source/pythonshell.rst

  >>> print sample.tree
  sample:NXsample
    temperature = 40.0
-   units = K
+     @units = K

-Note that, in this example, it was necessary to use the keyword form to add the NXfield 'temperature' since its name is otherwise undefined within the NXsample group.
+In this example, it was necessary to use the keyword form to add the NXfield 'temperature' since its name is otherwise undefined within the NXsample group.
 This name is set automatically if the NXfield is added as an attribute assignment::